rwhomeaudio/ExportSpinoramaData/README.md

 The expoted data (CEA2034, Early Refections and Estimated In-Room Response) can directly be imported into various tools, e.g. [REW](https://www.roomeqwizard.com/), [FreqRespGraph](https://github.com/rwhomeaudio/FreqRespGraph) or spreadsheet software for display and further processing.

 # Installation
 You need to install python, pip, git and most likely python venv first.
-After that you can clone the spinorama and ExportSpinoramaData git repsoitories, install the module dependencies and set PYTHONPATH.
+After that you can clone the spinorama and ExportSpinoramaData git repositories, install the module dependencies and set PYTHONPATH.

 ## Example installation on Ubuntu 24.04
 ```